runionnayrb/BOREALIS/replit.md

     - **Lead technician assignment**: Each department can have a lead technician assigned during training editing.
 Displayed as "Department (LeadName)" on training cards.
     - **Custom training names**: Optional display name override for trainings.
 Scene/act selection is required (provides departments/artists), custom name is optional for special naming (e.g., "Emergency Safety Protocol").
 Displays custom name as title with scene/act as subtitle on training cards.
 - **Report Template**: Global header/footer template with image upload.
+- **Email Distribution**:
+    - **Outlook Integration**: Stage managers can connect their Outlook accounts via Replit connector to send reports directly from the app.
+    - **Email Templates**: Configure TO/CC/BCC distribution lists, subject line with {{date}} variable replacement, and customizable email body prefix in Settings.
+    - **Automated Formatting**: Training data is automatically formatted into readable email content with session details, times, locations, stage managers, artists, and notes.
+    - **Send Report Button**: Available in report editor when user has connected Outlook account.
+Sends formatted email with training details to configured recipients.
 - **Audit Trail**: All reports and trainings track `createdBy`, `updatedBy`, and timestamps.
 - **One Report Per Day**: Simplified model where a single report encompasses all trainings for a given day.